Goldberg was lead counsel in U.S. v. Bess Meyerson, where the former Miss America who was then a key city official, and had been

 to the “skill and craftiness of Goldberg.”

-Law Journal wrote: “If not for defense attorney Jay Goldberg’s methodical destruction of Mr. Gravano showing that he was not telling even the same story, no less the truth, then Mr. Gravano would still be selling his versions in the way that ‘professional anti-Communists’ created testimony to order in the 1950s.”
+a record number of government convictions using its key witness Salvatore “The Bull” Gravano, the National Law Journal wrote: “If not for defense attorney Jay Goldberg’s methodical destruction of Mr. Gravano showing that he was not telling even the same story, no less the truth, then Mr. Gravano would still be selling his versions in the way that ‘professional anti-Communists’ created testimony to order in the 1950s.”

-In the Prentice Hall publication - Handbook of Cross-Examination used
+In the Prentice Hall publication - Handbook of Cross-Examination used in a number of law

-in a number of law schools, the author writes that reprinted herein are five
+schools, the author wrote that “reprinted herein are five outstanding cross-examinations, one by such

-Jay Goldberg in his masterful examination of the key witness Salvatore Gravano ‘Sammy
+a formidable trial lawyer Jay Goldberg in his masterful cross-examination of the key witness Salvatore ‘Sammy

-the Bull’” in United States v.
-Gambino.
+the Bull’ Gravano in United States v.
+Gambino.”

 New York Magazine’s feature article listed Jay Goldberg as having